Skip to content

 What Just Happened

-1. Client sends request with stream: true flag
+1. Client sends a request with "stream": true.

 Common Pitfalls